 You can dig yourself through the gems on offer here and take a bit of a listen on one of two portable record players they have in the space.
-This space is also capable of hosting events, and radio station TRP broadcasts from here on a biweekly basis and does livestreams.

 Most of their selection is vintage from the eighties and nineties, and runs around the $25 range, but rarer items can get into the hundreds.

 Co-owners Gary Abugan and Brandon Hocura started the record label and online store after DJing together, and often use the portable record players on their hunts for unique vinyl.

 You can’t be entirely sure what new genres you might discover at Invisible City, but most of it veers toward the dance side of things.